arjungandhi/arjungandhi.com/content/_index.md

 ## work with me!

-I love fun hobby projects too!
-I list all my want-to-do projects [here](https://ideas.arjungandhi.com).
+I love fun hobby projects too!.
 If you're interested in one [contact me](/contact).
 I love helping out and learning about other peoples projects, so let me know if you're doing something cool and need some help!

 ## freetime